 Temporary Works Coordinator

-Reporting to the Area Temporary Works Manager, the Package Temporary Works Coordinator (TWC) must have a proven track record acting as a TWC on large scale civil engineering projects.
+The Temporary Works Coordinator must have a proven track record acting as a TWC on large scale civil engineering projects.
 Knowledge and experience are the key attributes for the role along with strong interpersonal organizational team working skills and the ability to communicate clearly and effectively.

-You will be expected to manage a team of Temporary Works Supervisors (TWS) and construction supervisors.
-You will report to your Area Temporary Works Manager and support them accordingly.
-The role covers one of the three principle construction sites which make up the MWCC S1/S2 project.
+You will be expected to manage a team of TWS’s and construction supervisors.
+You will report to your Area Temporary Works Manager and support him/her accordingly.
+The role covers one of the three principal construction sites which make up the MWCC S1/S2 project.
 You will be required to ensure that all Temporary Works are adequately and safely designed, constructed, implemented and removed in accordance with Project Procedures.

 - Understand and apply the principals of PC’s TWC as defined in BS5975:2019, PAS8811:2017 and all other applicable standards, including HS2 and SCS TW Procedures and Technical Standards.